 You can purchase either a half- share or a full- share.
 Both share types run in four week cycles.
 Half- shares (1-1.25 lbs/week) comfortably feed two people once a week and cost $70. for four weeks.
 Full- shares (2- 2.25 lbs/week) comfortably feed four people once a week (or two people twice) and cost $140. for four weeks.
 There is a one time sign up fee of $15. for both share sizes.

-What kind of fish will be offered in the Mermaid’s Garden CSF?
+What kind of fish are offered in the Mermaid’s Garden CSF?

 Expect to see a variety of local Long Island and New England fishes year round, including: Acadian Redfish, Black Bass, Bluefish, Haddock, Hake, Mahi Mahi, Monkfish, Pollock, Porgy, Spanish Mackerel, Striped Bass, Summer Flounder, Swordfish, Tilefish, Tuna and more.